 1.)
 Smart phones distract you – Yes, they do.
 Smart phones distract you from the very trip that you are on.
 The other day, I was sitting at a café eating lunch and I saw a group of 5 people at a table.
 4 of the 5 people were leaning back scrolling through their phones.
 The 5th was eating in silence.
 People miss out on conversations and experiences by being glued to their phones.

 2.)
 Smart phones define you – Having a smart phone with you constantly, is almost an immediate indication of where you come from or your social status.
-It makes it very difficult to blend in and you will stand out more as a tourist.
+It makes it very difficult to blend in and you will stand out more as a tourist (depending where you are of course).
 Sure, iPhones and other smart phones are sold world-wide, but not everyone can afford them.

 3.)
 Smart phones can make you dependent – The problem with having such a convenient and handy device is that over time you can become too dependent.
 If something happens to your phone, you may not be able to function without it.
 (Life exists outside of technology by the way 🙂 ).
 You might have all of your information stored on it, or use it for all of your needs, which isn’t necessarily bad until you don’t have it anymore.